-Pysanky eggs are hand-drawn creations—first in pencil using guidelines to section off an egg into a grid pattern, and then with detail within the grid.
-Afterwards, pencil lines are covered with beeswax and layered with colors of dye, similar to the batik work done on fabric.
+Let's start with the word itself: Pysanky (plural form of pysanka) is from the Ukrainian word "pysaty" meaning "to write."
+Pysanky eggs are perfect for Easter and are hand-drawn creations—first in pencil using guidelines to section off an egg into a grid pattern, and then with detail within the grid.
+Afterward, pencil lines are covered with beeswax and layered with colors of dye, similar to the batik work done on fabric.

 At this point, the egg may be left whole—following old tradition—or hollowed out before creation.
 The danger of using a whole egg is that during decomposition of the inside, gasses may build up and the egg may burst.
-This not only ruins your pysanka and all your hard work, but it sure doesn't smell very good either.
+This not only ruins your pysanka and all your hard work, but it doesn't smell very good either.

-Once the grid and basic pattern of the egg is penciled in, you want to cover the area of the egg you want to stay white (assuming you are working with a white chicken egg.)
+Once the grid and basic pattern of the egg is penciled in, you want to cover the area of the egg you want to stay white (assuming you are working with a white chicken egg).
 The traditional designer tool used in this step is called a kistka.
 Your kistka is like a heated fountain pen.
 The "ink" is the melted beeswax that flows from the kistka.

 Kistky (plural) come in many styles.
 Manual kistky must be heated over a candle flame then dipped onto a pat of hard beeswax.
 The wax, which turns black from the carbon in the flame, melts, and flows up into the kistka.
 As you draw, a line of beeswax is released onto the egg.
-Only use pure beeswax: the melting point is such that you can handle it, yet it melts easily and will not rub off the egg as you work.
+Only use pure beeswax: The melting point is such that you can handle it, yet it melts easily and will not rub off the egg as you work.
 I still have the original kistka my grandfather made for my grandmother when they emigrated to the United States from the Ukraine.

 An electric kistka is continuously heated and is loved by artists that have created many, many pysanky.
 It uses blackened beeswax because there is no flame carbon to blacken the wax naturally.
-It is also more expensive, about ten times as much as a manual kistka.
+It is also more expensive, about 10 times as much as a manual kistka.
 Each type has various size tips letting the artist create extra fine to heavy lines.

-Whichever type of kistka you use, just remember: it is not the kistka that creates a beautiful pysanka!
+Whichever type of kistka you use, just remember: It is not the kistka that creates a beautiful pysanka.
 The outcome depends more on your planning and precision of design.
 When you draw with the kistka, draw the line away from you, not towards you.
 Many pysanka artists rotate the egg instead of moving the kistka.
 This takes practice, but works really well.

-Dyeing the Egg
+Dye the Egg

 Once you apply beeswax to an area, it will seal in the color underneath.
 Therefore, the beginning lines you draw on a white egg will stay white through the entire process.
 Each time an egg is dyed anew and more beeswax is added to that color, the new color is sealed.
 With this manner of dyeing and waxing, you are able to build a pattern.

 The best routine for a beginner is to start with the lightest color and work toward the darkest.
 Yellow, orange, red, and black are tried and true colors that have been used since pysanky were first made.
-If you'd like a bit of green or blue, use a paintbrush to spot that color on the egg prior to dipping in yellow, then cover with wax.
+If you'd like a bit of green or blue, use a paintbrush to spot the color on the egg prior to dipping it in yellow, then cover with wax.

-Removing the Wax
+Remove the Wax

-1. Heat the egg next to, but not over, an open flame and wipe the wax off with a soft cloth as it melts.
-This can also be accomplished in a warm oven, toaster oven, or with a hair dryer on high setting.
-The only challenge with this method is that is it very time consuming and, if you are not careful with the open flame, you will get carbon streaks (that don't come off of the egg you worked very hard to complete).
+When your design is complete, your egg will be covered with wax and your design will be hard to see, making this step tricky.
+There are several methods to remove the wax.
+One effective way is to heat the egg next to, but not over, an open flame and wipe the wax off with a soft cloth as it melts.
+This can also be accomplished in a warm oven, toaster oven, or with a hairdryer on high setting.
+The only challenge with this technique is that is it very time-consuming and, if you are not careful with the open flame, you will get carbon streaks (that don't come off of the egg you worked very hard to complete).

-2. My preferred method is using a "pan scraper"—rectangular plastic disks you can buy to scrape down your pots and pans after cooking.
+My preferred method is using a "pan scraper"—rectangular plastic disks you can buy to scrape down your pots and pans after cooking.
 After warming the egg with your hands to soften the wax, you can gently scrape most of it away with the scraper.
 What is left can be removed with a cotton Q-tip or a cotton ball dipped in either mineral spirits or lighter fluid, then wiped with a soft cloth.
 Again, care must be taken when using these products, and the cotton must be disposed of as it will remain flammable.

-Once the wax has been removed, you can seal the egg with a UV resistant Polytheurane spray like Krylon.
+Once the wax has been removed, you can seal the egg with a UV-resistant Polytheurane spray like Krylon.
 This will give it a nice sheen without being shiny.
-Or, you can put several coats of Varathane Diamond Wood varnish for a crystal clear shine (but do not choose the water based variety.)
+Or, you can put several coats of Varathane Diamond Wood varnish for a crystal clear shine (but do not choose the water-based variety).